 The couple, who met on New Year's Day in 2007, live in L.A., but the snow, the mountains and Utah are very special to them.

 "We had only been dating a couple weeks when, on a whim, I asked Jacqui to come to Park City with me on a last-minute road trip to the Sundance Film Festival nearly six years ago," said David.
 "When we were there, we took a snowboarding lesson and just fell in love with the mountains and the sport.
 Until then, Jacqui had never even seen snow.
 But she just loved it and we have vacationed in Utah every year since.
-So it was just so fitting for us to get married on the day we met, and be in the snow and snowboard as part of the ceremony."

 In addition to their love of snowboarding and their romantic history in our state, David proposed to Jacqui on top of a mountain in Mammoth.
 Which just added to their confirmation this was the right way to wed.